Litterfall Mercury Monitoring Initiative

 - data on mercury and methylmercury concentrations and litterfall mercury deposition of total mercury and methyl mercury.

-Like other NADP network data, the litterfall mercury monitoring data will be hosted on the NADP website.
+The litterfall mercury monitoring data will be hosted on a public website.
 In combination with data from the MDN and AMNet networks, the litterfall data can be used to examine ranges of mercury dry deposition, to estimate combined wet and dry mercury deposition, and to evaluate mercury models.

 Siting Requirements/Start Up